 Pedestrian classes who have serviceable tools; just not enough to write home about.

-These classes have obvious flaws that actively make your life tougher in True Solo.
-Use them if you want to add more challenges to your runs.
+This class has obvious flaws that actively make your life tougher in True Solo.
+Use it if you want to add more challenges to your runs.

 |Bounty Hunter||All the Bounty Hunter’s offensive prowess is wasted on a unit that has trouble escaping pressure situations.
 He has very bad crowd control options, which in True Solo, is a big flaw to have.|

 The worst class in the game for True Solo.
 Some might say it’s impossible to clear runs using this character.

 |Outcast Engineer||The Outcast Engineer seems to have been built as a solid team player.
 This is his eventual downfall in True Solo where there’s no teammate to cover his flanks and support him against enemy waves.
 He’s often forced into pressure situations where even his shields can’t help him.|